 How to Use Bot Commands

-know that the message contains a command that it needs to run.
-In regards to commands, Statbot ignores messages that
+to know if the the message contains a command that it needs to run.
+In regards to commands, Statbot ignores

 Statbot's default prefix is